Other Degrees Types of Aid

 Federal Direct Graduate PLUS Loans

 Students utilizing all of their Federal Direct Unsubsidized Loan eligibility may need to borrow additional funds for educational expenses.
 The Federal Direct Graduate PLUS Loans is available to students who pass a credit check and meet student eligibility requirements.
 The maximum amount that a student may borrow per academic year is the cost of attendance less any other financial aid.
-Effective July 1, 2019, the interest rate for Federal Direct Graduate PLUS Loans is 7.08%, and is fixed for the life of the loan.
+For loans first disbursed on or after July 1, 2019, but before July 1, 2020, the interest rate for Federal Direct Graduate PLUS Loans is 7.08%, and is fixed for the life of the loan.
+Effective July 1, 2020, the interest rate will be 5.30%.
 Interest accrues from the time the funds are disbursed.
 Repayment begins six months after the last date of attendance.
 A loan origination fee of 4.248% will be deducted at each disbursement.
 New loans disbursed on or after October 1, 2019, have a loan origination fee of 4.236%.
 If you have an adverse credit history, the loan may be denied.
 If you are denied, you may reapply with a credit-worthy co-signer.